IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/07_igGrid_Filtering.md

 -	`filterImgIcon` - specifies the css class applied to the dropdown item when in simple filtering mode.
 -	`filterFunc` - specifies the custom comparing filter function(or name of a function) that will be used when the condition is applied.

- Listing 14: Example usage of custom conditions
+ Listing 14: Example usage of custom conditions with running sample

 **In JavaScript:**